 Using existing statistics I pulled from Google and Statista, UK fatalities were visually plotted and compared month by month for 2020, up to September.
 UK cases by gender and age (as of July) were also compared, showing fluctuations in scale for both male and female.
 The data shows that females experienced a higher case rate within the majority of age ranges, however according to news reports and statistics, male counterparts experienced a higher death rate.
 This data-driven project aims to compare statistics visually.
 It also begs the question - what is creativity's role to play?

-Driven by the data and existing news around Covid-19, can design be used in a public scenario?
+Can design be influenced to create an outcome in a public scenario?
 Where we are more likely to catch germs, what other design systems, apart from the sanitary hand gels, screens and masks can be used to help protect us.
+Public transportation has the potential for high risk of infection due to enclosed spaces.
+Another response could explore the transformation of public first-aid and close contact with strangers who may fall ill.
+What are the precautions that would be needed along with redesigned kits, to aid medically in this situation.